Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Woodville has 15 active public transport stops offering a mix of train and bus services.
-These stops are served by 22 routes, providing a total of 1,928 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 190 meters to the nearest stop.
-As a residential area, most commutes are outward-bound.
-The car remains the primary mode of transport at 80%, followed by train at 8% and bus at 6%.
-Vehicle ownership averages 1.2 per dwelling, below the regional average.
+Woodville has 15 operational public transport stops offering a mix of train and bus services.
+These stops are served by 22 different routes, collectively facilitating 1,928 weekly passenger trips.
+Transport accessibility is rated as excellent with residents typically located 190 meters from the nearest stop.
+As a predominantly residential area, most commutes are outward-bound.
+Car remains the primary mode of transport at 80%, followed by train at 8% and bus at 6%.
+Vehicle ownership averages 1.2 per dwelling, lower than the regional average.

-According to the 2021 Census, only 8.9% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency across all routes averages 275 trips per day, equating to around 128 weekly trips per stop.
+According to the 2021 Census, only 8.9% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 275 trips per day across all routes, equating to approximately 128 weekly trips per individual stop.

 Frequently Asked Questions - Transport